 What is an ATS?

 An ATS is a computerised system that helps streamline the application process.
-It is most likely used by mid-large organisations who would be inundated with applicants when a job opening goes live.
+It is most likely used by mid-large organisations that would be inundated with applicants when a job opening goes live.
 Put simply: each resume is scanned for specific keywords and phrases that determine the resume’s relevance to the job.

 The more keywords and phrases a resume has, the higher it’s ranked compared to other applications, and the more chance it has to be read by human eyes (i.e. a recruiter or hiring manager).
 There’s usually a ‘grade’ or percentage that an online application needs to achieve to qualify for further review.
 If a resume doesn’t reach this qualification, it’s most likely thrown out and forgotten.

 “The hiring landscape has gone through some remarkable changes over the past 5-10 years.”